Organizational Impact DishRoulette Kitchen

 DishRoulette Kitchen founded in Pilsen

-DRK launches with two self-funded microgrants to support BIPOC-owned small businesses during COVID-19 distributing early relief and connecting businesses to resources when most support systems had no on-ramp for immigrant-owned and informal-economy operators.
+DRK launches with two self-funded microgrants to support BIPOC-owned small businesses during COVID-19 distributing early relief and connecting restaurants to resources when most support systems had no on-ramp for immigrant-owned and informal-economy businesses.
 Featured in Chicago Tribune and Block Club Chicago.

 Rapid-response food relief and paid work for undocumented restaurant workers excluded from federal aid.
 DRK provides operational backbone.
 Recognized by the James Beard Foundation Stories of Resilience.
 Covered by Block Club Chicago, WTTW, and Mitú.